eparapounsky/OTP-system/dec_client/README.md

 # OTP Decryption Client

-A TCP client that connects to the decryption server to decrypt ciphertext using the One-Time Pad encryption method.

-## Overview

 The decryption client reads ciphertext and encryption key files, connects to the decryption server, and receives the decrypted plaintext.

 ## Usage